ForestKatsch-Archive/icon-a5/README.md

 ## Startup procedure

+*(You can also see this via the "Help > Aircraft checklists" menu.)*

 1. Click the red switch on the lower left part of the dashboard (master switch).
-2. Drag the key all the way to the right.
+2. Drag the key all the way to the right or press "}" three times followed by "s" until the engine starts.

 ## Features

 ### Cockpit

 * AoA indicator
-* Airspeed indicator with adjustment
+* Airspeed indicator with pressure adjustment
 * Altimeter
 * Fuel gauge
 * Tachometer
+* Oil temperature, oil pressure, and cylinder head temperature gauges
-* Gear switch
+* Gear switch with indicator
 * Throttle
 * Key and master switch
 * Very basic electrical system